 The 2014 Gem Show ran from Friday 10th till Sunday 12th of January.
 The Friday was well attended in the

-cooler weather and lots of visitors to the show.
+weather and lots of visitors to the show.
 Club members and traders were kept busy throughout the day.
 A

 large number of children attended the show and the ‘lucky dips’ were very popular as was the ‘pet rock

 and pendant making activity’.
 The silver-work and Faceting demonstrations attracted lots of attention.
 The

-‘micro mount specimens/microscope’ display also had many visitors interested.Members
+‘micro mount specimens/microscope’ display also had many visitors interested.Members caught up with

 At 1 p.m. on Saturday the Warrnambool city council mayor, Michael Neoh, was present and was thanked